 - I see a red bar with an error.

-Another cause of a "failed to process" error is a time out.
-Xometry's online quoting engine is very robust but can time out during process if you have a large file or one with extremely complex features.
-If you cannot reduce your file size (e.g., reducing the resolution on an STL export), contact email@example.com or your sales representative and they will assist you.
+If you cannot reduce your file size (e.g., reducing the resolution on an STL export), contact us or your sales representative and they will assist you.
 Xometry's online upload caps at 100MB per file.
 If you have a file that is larger, please contact support for assistance.

 The image above depicts a "failed to process" error.